rust-lang/rust/src/doc/guide-ownership.md

 `x` is then used to refer to that heap memory.

 Each resource can have at most one **owner**.
 In this case, `x` is the owner of the box.
-An 'owner' is able to deallocate, de-provision, or otherwise free the particular resource in question.
+An 'owner' is responsible for deallocating, de-provisioning, or otherwise freeing the particular resource in question.
 In the given example, since `x` owns the box, when `x` goes out of scope, the Rust compiler sees that the owner is going away, and therefore, frees the heap memory for us.
 This is the core of Rust's strategy for memory management.
 Instead of having the programmer manage deallocating resources, or having a garbage collector pick up after a programmer, Rust's compiler is able to analyze the ownership of your resource usage, and free the resource for you.

 # Borrowing